 The coach and chassis batteries are recharged by the vehicle's electrical system whenever the engine is running.
 A decline in the coach battery voltage may be noticed while the chassis batteries are being charged.
-The converter will automatically charge the coach batteries when the unit is connected to a 120 volt outside power source, then the chassis batteries when the house batteries are fully charged.
+The converter will automatically charge the coach batteries when the unit is connected to a 120 volt outside power source.
 The chassis batteries are isolated from the coach batteries.
 This prevents the chassis batteries from being drained by the interior 12 volt equipment, allowing ample voltage for engine ignition.

-Electrical Feature
+Electrical Features